 Our Playworker Development Course brings people together from all over the world to talk about playwork.
 Divya is from India.
 She joined the course in March 2019, with the intention of channelling her passion for play.
 She successfully completed the course in March 2020!
 We’ve invited her to share her experiences as a novice playworker.

 By Divya Badami Rao

 Early this year, I had the opportunity to organise a Pop-Up Adventure Playground during the annual school carnival at Abacus Montessori School, Chennai, where my children study.
 I organized this pop-up to showcase play and the potential to use low cost, recyclable and recycled materials.
 The flexibility of the pop-up model lent itself to the environmentally-conscious ethos of the school and the event — a “Greenival”—perfectly.

 Before the pop-up had a chance to really pick up, one child walked onto the designated play area.
-He saw numerous cardboard boxes, an assortment of tyres, lengths of cloth and curtain material, rope, wooden pegs, and rolls of duct tape.
-A few boxes were pre-prepared to work as sleds, tunnels, houses and other random structures.
-On the far side, a small art wall was stocked with additional paper, markers and crayons.
+He saw numerous cardboard boxes, an assortment of tyres, cloth and curtain material, rope, wooden pegs, and duct tape.
+A few boxes became sleds, tunnels, houses and other random structures.
+On the far side, there was a small art wall with additional paper, markers and crayons.
 Taking in the incredulous sight of his basketball court thus transformed, he asked, “Is this Cardboardland?”
 Although yet to physically explore the playground and play in it, in that one word he opened up a world full of possibility, setting the tone for the evening.

 Many children approached the Pop-up knowing exactly what to do.
 Others looked to the adults for instructions on “how to play”, which, needless to say, they never received.
 Children who approached with hesitation soon took the cue from other children.
 Parent volunteers held onto scissors and bread knives.
 As the joy, and exhilaration, increased, permission seeking behaviour dwindled.

 The play that unfolded stood testament to the idea that children respect and value each other’s play as much as their own.
-They were fully engaged as they claimed their space and freedom to play and were completely immersed in what they were doing.
+Moreover, there is full engagement: kids can lay claim to their space and freedom to play.
+Kids can completely immerse themselves in what they were doing.